Aaron-Bopp/TIM/40_Evergreens/The fragility of information in knowledge management.md

 In our [[memory]], if something is irrelevant it will slowly fade, but in our [[second brain]] nothing disappears.
 Rather, it becomes fragile, cluttering and distracting until it is destroyed. [^1] This is why the second brain needs help from the first, to remove clutter and to provide strong connections.

-[^1]: This is because [[Nodes in the second brain are made up of impermanent data and permanent metadata]] and the metadata of nodes connect them to others.
+[^1]: This is because [[Deleting an Obsidian note can have unforeseen consequences]] and the metadata of nodes connect them to others.
 Even when you delete a note, the metadata of that note remains explicitly in the vault

 This is
 why:: [[Evergreen notes should be constantly integrating new knowledge]] and [[Evergreen notes help us bridge the gap between knowledge and understanding]] are so important.